 Beyond the initial question of determining how to wind an automatic watch, the second concern men often have is if they can overwind their automatic watch.

 After all, you don’t want to invest a couple of hundred dollars for a watch only to place it on the winder and accidentally set it to the wrong settings and destroy your watch.

 But check this out:

-Like anything mechanical, constant stress on a particular switch or coil may degrade the performance over an extended period of time.
+Like anything mechanical, constant stress on a particular switch or coil may degrade the performance over an extended period.

-This is why quality watch winders aren’t delivered with only one speed setting.
+This is why quality watch winders aren’t delivered with a one-speed setting.

 So, if you accidentally leave it on a winder once for too high of a speed, you probably won’t break your watch.